vinicius-nisidozi/Spotify_API/README.md

 # Spotify API

 **Key Concepts**:
-1. API Rest
+1. API REST
 2. API Authorization
 3. Data request

-This is a Data Engineering project developed to exercise API requests and build data pipelines.
+This is a API REST project developed to exercise requests and build data pipelines.

 In this project I used the [Spotify API](https://developer.spotify.com/documentation/web-api) to built a pipeline to collect artists data that can be used for trending analysis.